Wisdom of the Scribe

-Limited Shapeshifting – Master Shapeshifter – Artemis appears in the mortal plane as a beautiful young brunette.
-This allows her to blend with the mortals.
-When Artemis is by herself or hunting down someone she takes her immortal form.
+Shapeshifting – Artemis is a Master Shapeshifter.
+She appears in the mortal plane as a beautiful young brunette.
+This allows her to blend in with the mortals.
+When Artemis is in the OA or on a hunt she takes her immortal form.
 She barely shows her true form to the mortals unless they have earned her favor.

 Transmogrification – Artemis has the ability to focus her energies to alter the appearance and core essence of other living creatures.
-Typically, she transforms her dragon, Sayeh, to appear as a support dog when traveling in the mortal world.
+She transforms her dragon, Sayeh, to appear as a support dog when traveling in the mortal world.

-Advanced Telepathy – Artemis is capable of telepathic communications with humans as well as animals.
+Advanced Telepathy – Artemis is capable of telepathic communications with mortals and animals.
 This allows her to read their minds and respond to them without having to use words.

-Geokinesis – Artemis can control elements like earth and water.
+Geokinesis – Artemis can control the elements: earth and water.
 While she can manipulate them, she cannot create them.
 She can use them to her bidding if they are within her line of eyesight.

 Arcane Theory – Artemis uses magical spells to punish those who dare her wrath.
 She also uses the spells to heal the ones suffering from grave diseases.